 Is there housing designated for the Honors Program?

 We have a first-come, first-serve policy for all first-year Honors Program students wanting to live in Honors Housing.
-The first 22 first-year honors students who apply for on-campus housing, pay their housing deposit, AND apply for Honors Housing will be placed in DeChantal Hall.
-All other honors students will be housing in the traditional first-year residence halls (Brownlee Hall and Havey Hall).
+The first 18 first-year honors students who apply for on-campus housing, pay their housing deposit, AND apply for Honors Housing will be placed in DeChantal Hall.
+All other honors students will be housed in the traditional first-year residence halls (Brownlee Hall and Havey Hall).

 If I am required to arrive early, when do I move in?